Barcelona is located on the northeast coast of Spain

 Daily sunshine hours

-Barcelona is a sunny and warm city, favorite for its sandy beaches.
+Barcelona's weather is sunny and warm.
+The city is favorite for its sandy beaches.
 Long summer days provide 14-15 hours of daylight.
 The length of days decreases gradually to 9-10 hours in winter.
 Sunny days prevail in late spring and summer, but some can occur all year round.
 The average ranges from 4-5 hours of sunshine per day in winter (December - February), to 9-10 hours in summer (June - August).

 Average day/night temperature